ctigelaar/sublime-text-snippets/README.md

-# scss-snippets
+# sublime-text-snippets
-Collection of common used SCSS snippets for Sublime Text
+Collection of my common used custom Sublime Text snippets